 And this is pissing you off.
 Because you feel like life coaches aren't qualified to help people.
 They're hacks.
-Or are you just angry because you have chosen the clinical path which traps you inside a very sturdy cage called The Board.
+Or maybe you're angry because you have chosen the clinical path, which traps you inside a very sturdy cage called The Board.

-Life coaches are not nor should they claim to be therapists.
+Life coaches are not - nor should they claim to be - therapists.
 They are not "treating" anyone.
-They are not helping anyone with personality disorders or anything inside the DSM.
+They are not helping anyone with personality disorders or anything else inside the DSM.
 It is not within their scope of practice.
 They are not trained to.
 But they are helping people with specific life areas, like break ups, divorce recovery, addictions, and career transitions.
 And they are using their own story to help others.

 Look, it's not about them vs us.
 I'm a licensed therapist turned life coach and have worn both hats for nearly a decade.
 I break out of the cage I guess you can say.
 I hopped the fence.
 I got my clinical hours.
 I took the exam.
 I worked in non-profit.
 I worked in high-end rehabs.
 I had a full practice.

 I went outside.
 I coached people in coffee shops.
 I went on hikes with them.
 I created content and my own concepts.
 I made video and audio courses.
 I ran retreats.
 I wrote books.
 And I realized, THIS is the way I want to help people.
 I don't want to be stuck in an office or behind a computer on Zoom with clients all day.